PreCyz/GitDiffGenerator/README.md

 # GitDiffGenerator
-To download latest version go [here](https://github.com/PreCyz/GitDiffGenerator/releases/latest).
+To download latest version go [here](https://github.com/PreCyz/GitDiffGenerator/releases/latest).<br />
 Program generates one text file containing diff from given repositories.
 By default it generates diff from last 7 days.
 Can be run on Windows and Linux (from v2.0).
 It handles Git and Mercurial version control systems.
-In order to produce diff program executes following commands:
+In order to produce diff program executes following commands:<br />
-For Git: `git log -p --all --author=userName --since yyyy/MM/dd --until yyyy/MM/dd`
+For Git: `git log -p --all --author=userName --since yyyy/MM/dd --until yyyy/MM/dd`<br />
 For Mercurial: `hg log -p --user userName --date "yyyy-MM-dd to yyyy-MM-dd"`
 ## How to execute
 There few ways of execution this program: